 - Band 1 treatment (£22.70): This cost includes a formal consultation, examination, diagnosis (e.g. X-rays) and further advice on how you can prevent problems arising in the future.
 Also, if deemed clinically necessary by the dental practitioner, a scale and polish may be carried out as part of this price (e.g. the application of fluoride varnish or fissure sealant).

 - Band 2 treatment (£62.10): Everything listed in the first band is also included in the course of this treatment.
 Alongside this, any further treatment which is needed (e.g. fillings, root canal work or removal of teeth) is included.
 However, more complex and serious procedures than this are not included in this band and are only covered by band 3 of treatment.

-As if often the case, if you are required to come back for further treatment then this may be considered a separate course of “non-urgent” treatment.
-Therefore, you will most likely have to pay the charge for the new course of treatment which you require.
+As is often the case, if you are required to come back for further treatment, then this may be considered a separate course of “non-urgent” treatment.
+Therefore, you will most likely have to also pay the charge for the new course of treatment that you require.

-If you require more urgent dental procedure or simply want a reliable, professional service to attend on a routinely basis, then why not get in contact today?
-One of our friendly, expert team would love to hear from you and get you on track to achieving the smile of your dreams today.
+If you require a more urgent dental procedure or simply want a reliable, professional service to attend on a routine basis, then why not get in contact today?
+One of our friendly, expert team would love to hear from you and get you on track to achieving the smile of your dreams.